RyanFcr/AnimaguSwap/README.md

 - 「Off Chain」Stakers reconstruct Tx' off-chain
 - 「On Chain」Then one of the stakers submits args of message call from reconstructTx' .
   - If same, proceed to next step, for each element in the FIFO queue, the smart contract does the following: wait for stakers to reconstruct TX, wait for flipper to reveal b(Smart contracts cannot wait, smart contracts cannot be asynchronous.
 I simulated asynchronous behavior through my frontend script).
-Once it has both, contract receives args of message call from reconstructTx' and verifies that the args are from the reconstructTx’ and computes the hash(reconstructTx’)==the hash in the commitments queue.
+Once it has both, contract gets args of message call from reconstructTx' and verifies that the args are from the reconstructTx’ and computes the hash(reconstructTx’)==the hash in the commitments queue.
 And then it will make a message call to the Uniswap for execution, forwarding the "real" transaction.
-    - Return deposits of all stakers
   - If not same, a warning
   - The leader would be charged some amount, but would be refunded the amount by some fee mechanism